2 day workshop – Treating the Unsettled Baby – a manual approach

 Unsettledness is rarely just one thing, but most often a whole cluster of signs & symptoms.
 Additionally, torticollis and plagiocephaly often run alongside.

-In this highly practical workshop we discuss what may underpin this unsettled behaviour – why babies cry, do they feel pain and what may be the source of this pain.
+In this highly practical workshop (50% lecture / 50% hands-on) we discuss what may underpin this unsettled behaviour – why babies cry, do they feel pain and what may be the source of this pain.
 We examine in detail, the input of the Autonomic Nervous System, Vagus Nerve & Vestibular System, current knowledge about Gastroesophageal Reflux Disease, Colic, Constipation & Infant Dyschezia.

 The emphasis of this workshop is hands-on evaluation, treatment, practical management and advice.
 All our courses come with full notes and visuals.
 We cover a variety of techniques, both direct and indirect, to cater to a variety of practitioners.
 This workshop is suitable for Osteopaths, Chiropractors, Cranio-sacral therapists, Physiotherapists and all qualified practitioners who take a hands-on approach to early life problems.